Doctor of Philosophy (PhD) in Epidemiologic Science

 Standardized Tests

-At the end of your doctoral training we expect the students to have mastered the competencies listed below.
+At the end of doctoral training, we expect the students to:

-• Demonstrate mastery of epidemiology study designs and select a design that is appropriate to address a specific study question
+• Have a mastery of epidemiology study designs and select a design that is appropriate to address a specific study question.

 • Understand and demonstrate in practice the ethical responsibilities of an epidemiologist to behave with scientific integrity.

-After admission to the Doctoral Program, there are two major stages in the program to be completed prior to getting your PhD degree.
-These stages are the Pre-Candidacy stage and the Candidacy stage.
+After admission to the doctoral program, there are two major stages in the program to be completed before receiving your PhD degree.
+These stages are the pre-candidacy stage and the candidacy stage.

 Pre-Candidacy